How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 Pressure to book quickly or accept a limited-time discount

-Reputable surgeons encourage patients to take time to consider their decision.
-Any pressure to commit quickly is inconsistent with good practice.
+In general, reputable surgeons encourage patients to take time to consider their decision.
+Therefore, any pressure to commit quickly is inconsistent with good practice.

 A clinic that discourages you from seeking a second opinion